Last Updated on

-Weebly also has its own iPad app, allowing you to edit your site on the go.
-The options here aren't as robust, and it works a bit slower, but it gets the job done for the most part.
+Weebly also has its own iPad app, allowing website building on the go.
+The options here aren’t as robust, and it works a bit slower, but it gets the job done for the most part.

-To summarize—Weebly gives you easy sign-up options and a few good templates.
+To summarize—Weebly gives you easy sign-up options and a few good website templates.
 The responsive design is a double-edged sword, adding interest while limiting some flexibility.
-The platform offers options for working on your site with a tablet that some users will find considerable valuable.
+The platform offers options for working on your site with a tablet that some users will find very valuable.